EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

-\textbf{Self-supervision}: SSL approaches are the key components that enable the development of foundation models by learning common features represented in massive unlabeled datasets\cite{bommasani2021opportunities}.
+\textbf{Self-supervision}: SSL approaches are key components that enable the development of foundation models using massive unlabeled datasets~\cite{bommasani2021opportunities}.
 Most EEG-FMs (seven out of ten) employed reconstruction of masked data as the primary SSL approach.
 EEGFormer model was pretrained by minimizing the reconstruction loss between input signals and signals decoded from codebook mappings of transformer-encoded input patches.
-NeuroLM employed an autoregressive approach to predict future patches from past patches, including EEG-text an alignment objective, and BIOT adopted a contrastive learning approach where the embeddings of masked inputs and the same inputs with different augmentations are minimized (i.e., the SimCLR~\cite{chen2020simple} pretraining approach).
-Only one model -- Neuro-GPT, employed masked data reconstruction in the latent space.
-Additionally, the LaBraM model also employed a masked-signal reconstruction approach; however, the codebook embeddings of the masked input patches from a previously-trained neural tokenizer were used as reconstruction targets.
+NeuroLM employed an autoregressive approach to predict future patches from past patches, including an EEG-text alignment objective, and BIOT adopted a contrastive learning approach where the embeddings of masked inputs and the same inputs with different augmentations are minimized (i.e., the SimCLR~\cite{chen2020simple} pretraining approach).
+Only one model — Neuro-GPT — employed masked data reconstruction in the latent space.
+Additionally, the LaBraM model employed a masked-signal reconstruction approach; however, the codebook embeddings of masked input patches from a previously trained neural tokenizer were used as reconstruction targets.